doesdev/bock/README.md

 `logger.close()` Close forked process used for file writing

-Additionally, you can choose to use the `bock.cached([opts])` which will return the last instance instantiated or create a new one with the passed opts.
+Additionally, you can choose to use the `bock.cached([opts])` which will return the last instance instantiated using the `cached` method or create a new one with the passed opts (and cache it).

 ## license